 Third parties, wherever they are located, may only use BFF’s Trademarks if authorized by a license agreement or pursuant to a written authorization for specific use regardless of the Material or the form of media where the Trademarks are to be used.

-All Trademarks that the BFF uses to promote its products and services are the exclusive property of the BFF.
-Therefore, there must always be a specific attribution of the Trademarks to the BFF whenever they are displayed on any Material.
+There must always be a specific attribution of the Trademarks to BFF whenever they are displayed on any Material.

 Avoidance of confusion

-To avoid confusion with the BFF’s Trademarks, licensees or authorized users must refrain from using or attempting to register any of the BFF’s Trademarks and/or any potentially confusing variations thereof, as part of any trademarks, company names, trade names, product names, service names or domain names, website titles, publication titles or the like without the specific written authorization of the BFF.
+To avoid confusion with the BFF’s Trademarks, third parties must refrain from using or attempting to register any of the BFF’s Trademarks and/or any potentially confusing variations thereof, as part of any trademarks, company names, trade names, product names, service names or domain names, website titles, publication titles or the like without the specific written authorization of the BFF.

 The BFF’s Trademarks must not be mimicked or copied in any manner.